technikamateur/videocampus-sachsen-downloader/README.md

-# VideoCampus Sachsen Downloader - Improved for AMD Graphics Cards
+# VideoCampus Sachsen Downloader - Improved Version
 This is a fork of the [VideoCampus Sachsen Downloade by spylfy](https://github.com/spyfly/videocampus-sachsen-downloader).

 This is a tool designed for downloading content from the [VideoCampus Sachsen](https://videocampus.sachsen.de/) and learning plattforms that rely on it, such as [Bildungsportal Sachsen - OPAL](https://bildungsportal.sachsen.de/opal).